botbreeder/mudbasic/README.md

 ## Getting tech

 It's an adaptive ad hoc network of modules communicating and computing in controlled natural language.
+You wanted it.